zxeenu/heavy-telegram-bot/README.md

 Normally, I would have just passed the `correlation_id` into a logger.
 But other than on the top most level, it becomes very difficult to uto that.
 You can imagine how a naive solution would have been to just have every single function you write have the parameter for `correlation_id`.

-It became a very bothersome to always juggle this value.
+It became very bothersome to juggle this value.
 I needed an easier way to do this.
 I imagined that something like React's `useContext` would have been very useful at this moment.

 So in Gateway and MediaPirate, we rely on `contextvars`